agathoklisx/libved/README.md

   And the second level the obvious one (the above mentioned bugged one).

-/* Acknowledgements, references and inspiration (besides the already mentioned):
+/* Acknowledgments, references and inspiration (besides the already mentioned):

  *  - vim editor at vim.org (the vim we love from Bram (we owe him a lot) and his army)
  *  - kilo editor (https://github.com/antirez/kilo.git) (the inspiration for many)